-Here we find Hume unable to account for the most common and primative experience of mankind and who is willing to admit forthrightly to this inadequacy of his own system.
+Here we find Hume unable to account for the most common and primative experience of mankind (that things grow smaller as the distance from the viewer increases) and who is willing to admit forthrightly to this inadequacy of his own system.

 Hume knows that the table that he sees does not diminish in size as he draws away from it, and yet is unable, by his own system just enunciated in his essay, to account for the knowledge of this fact.
+For every time he looks at the table, it indeed grows smaller at a distance.
 As a result Hume's descends into "academic scepticism".

 118. It seems evident, that men are carried, by a natural instinct or prepossession, to repose faith in their senses; and that, without any reasoning, or even almost before the use of reason, we always suppose an external universe, which depends not on our perception, but would exist, though we and every sensible creature were absent or annihilated.
 Even the animal creation are governed by a like opinion, and preserve this belief of external objects, in all their thoughts, designs, and actions.

 It seems also evident, that, when men follow this blind and powerful instinct of nature, they always suppose the very images, presented by the senses, to be the external objects, and never entertain any suspicion, that the one are nothing but representations of the other.
 This very table which we see white, and which we feel hard, is believed to exist, independent of our perception, and to be something external to our mind, which perceives it.
 Our presence bestows not being on it: our absence does not annihilate it.
 It preserves its existence uniform and entire, independent of the situation of intelligent beings, who perceive or contemplate it.